bfaist/webservice-musicbrainz/README.md

 # WebService-MusicBrainz

 This module will search the MusicBrainz database through their web service and return objects with the found data.
+This module is not backward compatible with pre-1.0 versions.
+Version 1.0 is a complete re-write based on Mojolicious.

 ## INSTALLATION